kdeldycke/awesome-billing/README.md

 ## Fraud

-There's monenatary incentives to exploit your business.
-Be prepared to fight shady users.
+There's monetary incentives to exploit your business.
+Be prepared to fight hordes of fraudsters and shady users.

 - [Awesome List of IAM: Fraud links](https://github.com/kdeldycke/awesome-iam#fraud) - Section dedicated to fraud management related to user accounts, from our sister repository.
 - [The Secret Trust Scores Companies Use to Judge Us All](https://www.wsj.com/articles/the-secret-trust-scores-companies-use-to-judge-us-all-11554523206) - Nearly everything we buy, how we buy, and where we're buying from is secretly fed into AI-powered verification services that help companies guard against credit-card and other forms of fraud.
+- [How I Stopped a Credit Card Thief From Ripping Off 3,537 People – and Saved Our Nonprofit in the Process](https://www.freecodecamp.org/news/stopping-credit-card-fraud-and-saving-our-nonprofit/) - Describe a fraud technique known as  "card testing", in which massive batch of stolen cards are checked for their validity against your API.
 - [How Candy Japan got credit card fraud somewhat under control](https://www.candyjapan.com/behind-the-scenes/how-i-got-credit-card-fraud-somewhat-under-control) - Suggestions involved either [warning signals](https://www.candyjapan.com/behind-the-scenes/fraudulent-transaction-warning-signs) for trying to guess which orders might be fraud, or countermeasures to try to make things harder for the fraudsters.
 - [Five Fun Fraud Facts](https://blog.sift.com/2013/five-ecommerce-fraud-facts/) - Another tiny collection of features we can feed to a ML system to detect fraud.
 Comments on HN also unearthed [more qualifying signals](https://news.ycombinator.com/item?id=6376350) and [derived geodata on the transaction](https://news.ycombinator.com/item?id=6376221).
 - [Credit Card Fraud Detection using Autoencoders in Keras](https://medium.com/@curiousily/credit-card-fraud-detection-using-autoencoders-in-keras-tensorflow-for-hackers-part-vii-20e0c85301bd) - Tutorial on how to rely on anomaly detection to implement suspicious card transactions.